 A soft bounce is when an email “bounces” back because of a problem with the server or other temporary issue.
 A soft bounce has the opportunity to reach its intended recipient if tried again and is not a permanent issue.

+One of the least popular but better known digital marketing terms.
 Nobody likes receiving spam.
 Spam is email we didn’t sign up to get.
 It’s unsolicited email that a company sends you because, most likely, they purchased an email list and you happen to be on that list.

 An email subject line is the line of text that is shown in a subscriber’s email inbox before they even open the email.
 Subject lines are used to give the subscriber a reason to open your email.
 They are usually short, descriptive, and can contain personalization tokens such as the subscriber’s name or something specific to them.